LennartHennigs/RG35XX-H-Notes/README.md

 | `F + A` | Reset Game |
 | `F + R2 / L2` | Select Shader |
 | `F + B` | Emulator Menu|

+**Note**: To see the screenshots you took in the menu, run `Main Menu > Games Settings > Update Game List`.
+Then you will have a "Screenshots" section in your main menu.

 ### In-game Nintendo DS